 Activities at the Spencer Glacier Whistle Stop

-Ride the Alaska Railroad’s Chugach Explorer from Anchorage, Whittier, or Portage, to the Spencer Glacier Whistle Stop .
+Ride the Alaska Railroad’s Glacier Discovery Train from Anchorage, Whittier, or Portage, to the Spencer Glacier Whistle Stop .
 You can get tickets on-line at The Alaska Railroad.
-The Chugach Explorer is an innovative, self-propelled railcar that is 50% more fuel efficient and emits 72% less pollution than a traditional locomotive.
 Once at Spencer, enjoy the scenic backcountry through hiking, camping, or water-based activities.

 Some day-hikers along the route to Spencer Glacier

-Walk the Spencer Glacier Trail with a Forest Service ranger to learn about the natural and cultural history of area.
-This 1.3 mile hike (one-way) takes you to a scenic overlook providing outstanding views of Spencer Glacier.
-For those seeking a longer hike, the trail continues another 1.8 miles to the edge of the glacier.
+Forest Service rangers offer daily guided hikes to learn about the natural and cultural history of area.
+This guided hike (1.3 miles one-way) takes you to a scenic overlook providing outstanding views of Spencer Glacier.
+For those seeking a longer hike without a ranger, the trail continues another 1.7 miles to the edge of the glacier.
+The 6 mile round trip hike can be done by fast hikers in the time you have on a day trip.
+The train usually arrives at Spencer between 1:45-2:00pm.
 Remember that you need to be back at the Spencer Whistle Stop no later than 4:30 to catch the Glacier Discovery Train back to Portage.
-If you want to stay at Spencer longer, you can catch the Coastal Classic Train at 8:00 PM, but you must be at the Whistle Stop when the train arrives or else it will not stop.
+Hikers need to evaluate their own abilities before attempting to hike the entire 6 miles.

 The stonehenge-like firepit at the group campsite

 Dispersed camping is allowed outside of the Developed Recreation Area at no charge.
-Nine tent pads are available on a first-come, first-serve basis approximately one mile beyond the scenic overlook.
+Nine tent pads are available on a first-come, first-serve basis approximately 2.3 miles from the trailhead.
 You are encouraged to use these pads to help 'leave no trace' on the landscape.

 Rafting, Canoeing, Kayaking